 You cannot choose to have only certain providers access your information.
 Patients who do not want their health information to be accessible through the HIE may choose not to participate or may "opt-out."
-In order to opt-out, you must complete an opt-out Form, which is available at highmarkbcbsde.com or by calling the customer service number located on the back of your membership card.
-You should be aware, if you choose to opt-out, your health care providers will not be able to access your health information through the HIE.
-Even if you chose to opt-out, your information will be sent to the HIE, but providers will not be able to access this information.
+In order to opt-out, you must complete an opt-out Form, which is available at myhighmark.com or by calling the customer service number located on the back of your membership card.
+You should be aware, if you choose to opt-out, your health care providers will not be able to access your health information.
 Additionally, your opt-out does not affect the ability of participating providers to access health information entered into the HIE prior to your opt-out submission.